The museum and dining car re-opened in April for the 2022 season. Opening times are 9am-5pm, 7 days a week (Dining car 10am-4pm on Sundays)

 - You can also arrive at Glenfinnan by bus; details can be found at

 - The Museum is wheelchair accessible and dogs are welcome in the museum.
 Regrettably the signal box and dining car are not accessible for wheelchair users.
-Dogs are not permitted in the dining car but are permitted on the terrace area outside.
+Dogs are permitted in the dining car and on the terrace area outside.

 - The West Highland Line is truly the line for all seasons, and as such we welcome visits at any time of year.
-However it is worth noting that during the winter months it is worth calling ahead to check we are around, officially we are open from Easter until the end of October.
+However it is worth noting that during the winter months it is worth calling ahead to check we are around, officially we are open from April until the end of October.
 Our opening times are 9am – 5pm.
 We can sometimes open by arrangement for times outside of these hours.